vmware/chap/USERGUIDE.md

 746 signatures in total were found.
 ```

+Notice that the above output points out that the names associated with the vtable pointers were obtained from libraries or executables.

-### Depending on gdb to Convert Addresses to Symbols
+##### Depending on gdb to Convert Addresses to Symbols

 In a case where none of the signatures could be found based on the core alone or based on the core and binaries, the output of "summarize signatures" will show a large number of signatures "pending.symdefs file creation" as shown:
 ```